Kayla Shiao/WRBB Sports File

 Maine head coach Ben Barr pulled Mucitelli after the third goal for Victor Östman, the junior goaltender who put on an impressive performance in Friday’s game.
 Though Östman only faced eight shots the rest of the way, he kept the Huskies off the board.

-Maine pulled one back in the middle of the second through sophomore forward Nolan Renwick, cutting Northeastern’s lead to two.
+Maine pulled one back in the middle of the second through sophomore forward Nolan Renwick, cutting Northeastern’s lead to two goals.
 Junior forward Donovan Houle won a puck battle along the boards and picked his head up only to find Renwick in acres of space cutting toward the slot.
 Renwick shot a pinpoint wrister past Northeastern’s Devon Levi, who made 35 saves in the contest.

 The Huskies held off the Black Bears in the third period — a period in which the Huskies blew a two-goal lead Friday.
 After contending with two 4-on-4 stretches, bringing the weekend’s penalty total to a whopping 22, Jakov Novak sealed the game for the Huskies with an empty-netter in the final minute.